2 Black TikTok workers claim discrimination: Both were fired after complaining to HR

 Matima and Carter allege TikTok has a practice of downplaying complaints of racial discrimination and then retaliates against people who speak out.
 They say this has a chilling effect on other employees from coming forward.

-TikTok, which is owned by the Chinese company ByteDance, didn't immediately respond to a request for comment.
+TikTok, which is owned by the Chinese company ByteDance, says it has a record of championing diversity and inclusion.

+"We take employee concerns very seriously, and have strong policies in place that prohibit discrimination, harassment, and retaliation in the workplace," Michael Hughes, a TikTok spokesperson, wrote in an email.

 The tech sector has long had an issue with race discrimination.
 Many top tech companies have faced criticism for mistreatment of Black employees, including Google, Facebook, Pinterest and more.